TACC-Cloud/agave-docs/docs/agave/documentation/user-guide/app-management-tutorial/_app-wrapper-tutorial.rst

    showq -u your_tacc_username

 Assuming all goes according to plan, you'll end up with a sorted BAM called :raw-html-m2r:`<em>sorted.bam</em>`\ , and your bin directory (but not the bin.tgz file) should be erased.
-Congratulations, you're in the home stretch: it's time to turn the test script into an Tapis app.
+Congratulations, you're in the home stretch: it's time to turn the test script into a Tapis app.

-Craft an Tapis app description
+Craft a Tapis app description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order for Tapis to know how to run an instance of the application, we need to provide quite a bit of metadata about the application.
 This includes a unique name and version, the location of the application bundle, the identities of the execution system and destination system for results, whether its an HPC or other kind of job, the default number of processors and memory it needs to run, and of course, all the inputs and parameters for the actual program.
 It seems a bit over-complicated, but only because you're comfortable with the command line already.
 Your goal here is to allow your applications to be portable across systems and present a web-enabled, rationalized interface for your code to consumers.